kr15h/projection-mapping-with-rpi/slides.md

 ```
 cd example
-make
+make && make run
 ```

+---

+# Going Fullscreen

-When compiling done, navigate to the `bin` folder and run it.
+When compiling done, navigate to the `bin` folder and run it with the **-f** flag.

 ```
 cd bin
-./example
+./example -f
 ```

 ---